 How To Get Better at Employee Engagement

-The good news about employee engagement is that you don’t need to be a huge enterprise or invest tons of money to reap the rewards.
-At the end of the day, your employees want to be recognized and appreciated for the hard work they do for your organization.
-But thank yous alone won’t earn their loyalty.
+The good news about employee engagement is that you don’t need to be enterprise-sized or invest tons of money to reap the rewards.
+Your employees want to be recognized and appreciated for the hard work they do for your organization.
+But thank-yous alone won’t earn their loyalty.
 Ultimately, employees want to feel invested in the company, that their work can and does matter, and they want opportunities for growth, both with the company and in their profession.

 Remember, your organization runs because of the people you employ.
 Amid fierce hiring competition for desirable candidates, not having a well-developed company culture designed to encourage employee engagement will become more of a liability.
-And an engaging culture will also make it easier to start by hiring employees who love your company from the start.
+Having an engaging culture will make it easier to hire employees who love your company from the start.
 If your company’s engagement level is not what it should be, now is the time!

 What has your company done to build engagement?
 Share something that’s worked (or not) for you in the comments.